usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 This discovery sprint will help your team:

-* Understand the most significant barriers to ESA registration today
+* Understand the most significant barriers to ESA registration today.
-* Identify the core users of the system and uncover what they need
+* Identify the core users of the system and uncover what they need.
-* Explore operational, policy, and technical constraints
+* Explore operational, policy, and technical constraints.
-* Define measurable outcomes for success
+* Define measurable outcomes for success.
 * Draft a Statement of Objectives (SOO) to serve as the starting point for market research and a future solicitation.

 Your findings will directly inform the government’s acquisition approach and lay the groundwork for a more equitable, accessible, and trustworthy ESA registration experience.